 Electromyography (EMG) measures muscle response or electrical activity in response to a nerve’s stimulation of your muscle.
-The test is used to help detect neuromuscular abnormalities.
+The test is used to help detect nerve and muscle problems.

-During the test, one or more small needles (also called electrodes) are inserted through your skin into your muscle.
-The electrical activity picked up by the electrodes is then displayed on an oscilloscope (a monitor that displays electrical activity in the form of waves).
+During the test, your doctor will insert one or more small needles (also called electrodes) through your skin into your muscle.
+The electrical activity picked up by the electrodes is then displayed on a monitor in the form of waves.
 An audio-amplifier is used so the activity can be heard.

 EMG measures the electrical activity of your muscle during rest, slight contraction, and forceful contraction.
-Muscle tissue does not normally produce electrical signals during rest.
-When an electrode is inserted, a brief period of activity can be seen on the oscilloscope, but after that, no signal should be present.
+Muscle tissue does not normally make electrical signals during rest.
+When an electrode is inserted, a brief period of activity can be seen, but after that, no signal should be present.

 After all of the electrodes have been inserted, you may be asked to contract your muscle, for example, by lifting or bending your leg.
-The action potential (size and shape of the wave) that this creates on the oscilloscope provides information about the ability of your muscle to respond when your nerves are stimulated.
+The action potential (size and shape of the wave) that this creates on the monitor give information about the ability of your muscle to respond to nerve stimulation.
 As your contract your muscle more forcefully, more and more muscle fibers are activated, producing action potentials.